radwanCS/Data-Structure-Visualization-with-Graphviz/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code according to the terms of the license.

 ---

-**Note**: The above README file provides an outline of the project's content.
-You may need to provide additional details and instructions in the actual README file, such as information on building the project, code organization, and more.
-Additionally, ensure that the license text is included in the project and provide credit to the original authors of the Graphviz library if required.